 - From here on, you won’t need to do anything.
 At this step we are doing all the work: checking the incoming transaction and doing the exchange as soon as it arrives;

 - As soon as the exchange has been processed, your XTZ is on the way to your wallet.

 Need the help of our support specialist?
 Reach them in the chat or through the email: [email protected].

 All things considered, our team thinks Tezos is a solid contender among the blockchains of the second generation for the crown of a world’s decentralized computer.
 It is virtually only a killer dApp away from massive success, so we’ll have to watch the XTZ news to see if it really happens.
-Until then, stay tuned to the latest crypto news and informative content from ChangeHero by subscribing to our Twitter, Facebook, Reddit or Telegram.
+Until then, stay tuned to the latest crypto news and informative content from ChangeHero by subscribing to our blog, Twitter, Facebook, Reddit or Telegram.